Are black cats actually unlucky? Here’s where the superstition originated

-DAYTON, Ohio (WDTN) – Many Americans hold a superstition that black cats are dangerous or unlucky; however, the origin is not as widely known as the ideology itself.
+DAYTON, Ohio (WDTN) – Many Americans hold a superstition that black cats are dangerous or unlucky, however, the origin is not as widely known as the ideology itself.
+On National Black Cat Day, which is meant to being awareness to the low adoption rates and mistreatment of black cats, experts in the Miami Valley are shedding light on the origins and misconceptions associated with the theory.

 “It begins with Pope Gregory IX in 1233 when he issues the papal bull, Vox in Rama, that began the Inquisition and the church sanction, heretic and witch hunts,” explained Meghan Henning, associate professor of Christian origins at the University of Dayton.
 “In that 1233 document, he says that black cats were an incarnation of Satan.”

-Henning said today’s superstition was first rooted in a forced admission of witchcraft, which just so happened to include questionable stories about the felines.
+Henning said today’s superstition was first rooted in a forced admission of witchcraft outlined in that document, which just so happened to include questionable stories about the felines.

 “Initially, Pope Gregory IX was actually just responding to confessions that were elicited by Conrad of Marburg in Germany, via torture, in which practices of a satanic sect included kissing a black cat’s butt,” she said.